martinratinaud/work-with-me/readme.md

 I apply kanban to my family life (weird but worth it :-))

 ## Personality

 Love to experiment and I try to never read something great on the internet without trying it out soon after.

-I’m a **doer**, **autonomous** but feel I’m a lot better when paired up with somebody I can exchange my ideas with
+I’m a **doer**, **autonomous** but feel I’m a lot better when paired up with somebody I can exchange my ideas with.

-I can talk to anyone about anything without being emotional (and that has not always been the case :-)
+I can talk to anyone about anything without being emotional (and that has not always been the case :-).

-I automate everything I can
+I automate everything I can.

-I have a lot of ideas about building stuff, making the world better and I try to implement some of them
+I have a lot of ideas about building stuff, making the world better and I try to implement some of them.

-I’m **happy** and to stay this way, the first thing we do in the morning with all my family is smile
+I’m **happy** and to stay this way, the first thing we do in the morning with all my family is smile.

-I love quotes and my favorite of all is by Coluche (a french humorist) and it sums up my mood nowadays
+I love quotes and my favorite of all is by Coluche (a french humorist) and it sums up my mood today

 > When you think it would only take for people to stop buying crap for people to stop selling it!
+> - Coluche

 ## Work environment

-Work from 8am till 4pm, usually short break at noon
+Work from 8am till 4pm, usually short break at noon.

-Mauritius timezone GMT +4 (London +3, New York +8, San Francisco +11)
+Mauritius timezone GMT +4 (London +3, New York +8, San Francisco +11).

-Sometimes music, sometimes Noizio
+Sometimes music, sometimes Noizio.

-Not often in coffee shops
+Not often in coffee shops.

-Sometimes with friends that work remotely too
+Sometimes with friends that work remotely too.

-Sometimes from where my kids have activities to share this with them
+Sometimes from where my kids have activities to share this with them.

 I use `Gmail` for emails as it allows very simply to use GTD methodology

-I use there https://there.pm to locate my coworkers
+I use there https://there.pm to locate my coworkers and know when I can ping them.

 ## The most exciting thing you've accomplished/lived